CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

     docker compose -p ${COMPOSE_PROJECT} run --rm ${SERVICE} python --version
     ```

-You should not override the entrypoint of the service container, as it is necessary to install the project.
+You should not need to override the entrypoint of the service container.
-Only do so, if you know what you're doing.
+It is necessary to install the project.
-(TODO: maybe this si not needed?)
+Only do so, if you need to debug the container, or you have a custom use case.

 ## Instructions to maintain the environment